 Associate Dean, Professor

 PhD, Geography, Clark University, Worcester, Massachusetts, 2005

-r.
-Radel joined USU in 2005, after receiving her Ph.D. in Geography from Clark University.
-Her research explores the changing nature of natural resource-based livelihood strategies for individuals, households, and communities in the rural global south.
-She is interested particularly in how gender ideologies and practices both shape and are changed by theses strategies.
+Dr. Radel's research explores the changing nature of natural resource-based livelihood strategies for individuals, households, and communities in the rural Global South.
+She is interested particularly in how gender ideologies and practices relate to livelihood strategies and land-use and environmental change.
 Her research also examines the gendered nature of resource access, control, and decision-making.
-Current project include (1) research on gender, conservation, and agriculture in communities surrounding Mexico's Calakmul Biosphere Reserve; and (2) research on gender labor out-migration and its relationship to environmental and agrarian change in Central America.
+Current projects include (1) research on gender, conservation, and agriculture in communities surrounding Mexico's Calakmul Biosphere Reserve; and (2) research on labor out-migration and its relationship to climate change and land access in Central America.